Apply for a pavement licence

 We have also created a Street Café Plan and Layout Guidance (PDF, 681 KB) document to assist street cafe applicants.

-Please note that submission of this form does NOT mean permission has been granted and no tables and chairs may be put on the highway until a permit is in place.
+Please note that submission of this form does NOT mean permission has been granted and no tables and chairs may be put on the highway until a licence is in place.

 Street cafe licence complaints